tc39/proposal-temporal/docs/plainmonthday.md

 > **NOTE**: The allowed values for the `monthDayLike.month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).

-Since `Temporal.PlainMonthDay` objects are immutable, use this method instead of modifying one.
+Since `Temporal.PlainMonthDay` objects each represent a fixed month and day, use this method instead of modifying one.

 > **NOTE**: `calendar` and `timeZone` properties are not allowed on `monthDayLike`.
 > It is not possible to convert a `Temporal.PlainMonthDay` to another calendar system without knowing the year.